 Umbrella virtual appliances (VAs) are lightweight virtual machines that are compatible with VMWare ESX/ESXi, Windows Hyper-V, and KVM hypervisors and the Microsoft Azure, Google Cloud Platform, and Amazon Web Services cloud platforms.
 When utilized as conditional DNS forwarders on your network, Umbrella VAs record the internal IP address information of DNS requests for usage in reports, security enforcement, and category filtering policies.
 Additionally, VAs encrypt and authenticate DNS data for enhanced security.

 VAs also enable Active Directory (AD) integration, which expands on the VAs’ functionality to include AD identify information in addition to the internal IP address visibility and DNS encryption.

-VAs act as conditional DNS forwarders in your network, intelligently forwarding public DNS queries to Cisco Umbrella's global network, and local DNS queries to your existing local DNS servers/forwarders, respectively.
+VAs act as conditional DNS forwarders in your network, intelligently forwarding public DNS queries to Cisco Umbrella's global network, and local DNS queries to your existing local DNS servers and forwarders.
 Every public DNS query sent to Umbrella is encrypted, authenticated, and includes the client's internal IP address.

-No Endpoint Software—No client-side software required.
+No client-side software required.
 No OS image to reconfigure.

-Active Directory Integration—VAs enable AD integration, which provides user, group, or computer name granularity in both reports and policies.
-For more information, see the Active Directory Setup Guide.
+VAs enable AD integration, which provides user, group, or computer name granularity in both reports and policies.
+For more information, see the Active Directory Integration with the Virtual Appliances.

 Introduction > Prerequisites